 My favorite part of the Bollenstreek is that you don’t just visit the tulip fields, but also the beach.
 You pass through the dunes, see some nature (so many deer) and visit the flower-loving towns of Lisse and Noordwijkerhout.

-How to cycle the Bollenstreek flower route
+How to bike the Bollenstreek flower route

-Getting to the Bollenstreek flower route from Amsterdam
+Getting to the Bollenstreek Flower Route from Amsterdam

 From Amsterdam, we traveled with our own bikes to bike the flower route.
 We took the train from Centraal Station to Hillegom.
 We decided to get off early and bike an extra hour from Haarlem, since the weather was so nice.
 That and the conductor was a little upset by how many bikes were on the train.
 Most trains only have space for 3 and there were at least 8 of us that day.
 So we did him a favor.